 - Select a datastore.

-This datastore must be on a SAN because you need a single shared RDM file for each shared LUN on the SAN.
+This datastore must be on shared storage because you need a single shared RDM file for each shared disk.

 - Select Physical as the compatibility mode.

 - Select a new virtual device node (for example, select SCSI (1:0)), and click Next.

 Note: This must be a new SCSI controller.
 You cannot use SCSI 0.